jwsephdev/jwsephdev/README.md

 Hello!
-I'm a student that wants to learn and improve in my coding journey.
+I'm a student that wants to learn and improve my skills in coding